Kidney disease in cats is a serious condition very common among older cats.

-- Was treatment prompt and aggressive?
+- Was the treatment prompt and aggressive?

 Unfortunately, many cats succumb to acute renal failure and the prognosis depends on the above factors.

-Prognosis for chronic renal failure…favorable.
+The Prognosis for chronic renal failure…favorable.

-The prognosis for chronic renal disease is favorable, especially in the early stages (also called the first stage), with most cats improving and returning to a close to normal quality of life, depending on their age and general health.
+The prognosis for chronic renal disease is favorable, especially in the early stages (also called the first stage), with most cats improving and returning to a close to a normal quality of life, depending on their age and general health.